stdweird/maven-tools/Getting_started.md

 6. Push you changes to your fork (i.e. to `origin`)
  * Do not push to `upstream`
 7. Run the unittests
+ * Add new ones to cover your changes (or refine existing ones)
 8. Open a pull request (PR)
- * Meaningful title; title will be part of teh relase notes
+ * Meaningful title; title will be part of the relase notes
   * For `configuration-modules` repository: start the title with the component that is being modified
-   * When more then one component is modified, describe the general work in the titel;
+   * When more then one component is modified, describe the general work in the title;
      the commit messages should have the component names.
  * Set `milestone` (i.e. the release you want this merged in)
-  * Set a realistic milestone, e.g. ff the PR is not urgent or not finished or you have no time to follow up, you might want to pick later milestone.
+  * Set a realistic milestone, e.g. if the PR is not urgent or not finished or you have no time to follow up, you might want to pick later milestone.
  * Set `assignee` to yourself
 9. The initial PR will trigger a [jenkins][quattor_jenkins] build of the unittests